Foreign relations of Taiwan: Air links

 The dispute over Taiwan's status affects the island's air links with the outside world, particularly Europe, North America and Australia.

 For many years, Mandarin Airlines, a subsidiary of Taiwan's national airline, China Airlines (CAL), served many international destinations that CAL did not because of political sensitivities.
 However, in 1995 CAL dropped the national colours from its livery, and now flies to international destinations under its own name.
-Many countries' national airlines similarly set up special subsidiaries, known as "shadow airlines", to operate services to Taipei, with a different name, and livery omitting national symbols.
-British Airways' subsidiary, British Asia Airways, operated flights to London, KLM's subsidiary, KLM Asia, operated flights to Amsterdam, and Swissair's subsidiary, Swissair Asia, operated flights to Zürich, Air France Asie operated flights to Paris, Japan Air Lines established a subsidiary called Japan Asia Airways to operate flights to Tokyo, while Qantas had a subsidiary called Australia Asia Airlines, which operated flights to Sydney.
-These subsidiaries ceased operations when their parent companies were privatized or went bankrupt (in Swissair's case), with KLM Asia being the only remaining active shadow subsidiary.
+Many countries' national airlines similarly set up special subsidiaries, known as "shadow airlines", to operate services to Taipei, with a different name, and livery omitting national symbols: British Asia Airways, a British Airways subsidiary operating to London; KLM Asia, a KLM subsidiary operating to Amsterdam; Swissair Asia, a Swissair subsidiary operating to Zürich; Air France Asie, an Air France subsidiary operating to Paris; Japan Asia Airways, a Japan Air Lines subsidiary operating to Tokyo; and Australia Asia Airlines, a Qantas subsidiary operating to Sydney.
+Of these subsidiaries, KLM Asia is the only one that's still flying as of 2026, as the others ceased operations when their parent companies were privatized (or went bankrupt, in Swissair's case).
 Other countries' flag carriers, such as Germany's Lufthansa, operated flights to Taipei using an existing subsidiary (in Lufthansa's case, Condor).

 Before the completion of the second runway at New Tokyo International Airport (now Narita International Airport) in Chiba, Japan, airlines from Taiwan were required to utilize Haneda International Airport for their Tokyo routes in order not to offend the airlines from the PRC that flew to Narita.
 All Nippon Airways, however, used an existing subsidiary, Air Nippon.
 With the implementation of a new Japan-Taiwan air agreement, JAL and ANA took over flight operations between Japan and Taiwan in April 2008.

 Beginning July 2008, charter flights between mainland China and Taiwan, which were traditionally only allowed on special holidays such as Chinese New Year, were significantly expanded.

 China has begun compelling foreign airlines with landing privileges in the mainland to identify Taiwanese destinations as if they were part of the mainland government, e.g. T'aipei CN instead of T'aipei TW.